dariovas/dai-lab-http-infrastructure/README.md

 It include comments explaining the configuration lines for traefik in detail.

-### Why use a reverse proxy
+### Why a reverse proxy is useful to improve the security of the infrastructure
-A reverse proxy allows us to avoid exposing our web servers directly to the Internet.
+A reverse proxy can hide the topology and characteristics of the back-end servers by removing the need to expose them direct to Internet.

-Moreover, it hides the infrastructure details.
+So, by intercepting requests for the backend servers, a reverse proxy protects their identities and acts as a security layer in more against the malicious people.

+Another important point, it is also a good place to monitor and log what is going to the backend servers.

+Moreover, it can also ensures that multiple servers can be accessed through the same URL.

 ### How does it work
 When a request is sent to the domain "localhost", it will be handled by the reverse proxy.